canyener/task-app/README.md

 - heroku config:set env_variable_key=env_variable_value
 - "heroku config:unset env_variable_key" to remove a set variable
 - "git push heroku master" to deploy

+# tests
+- Test cases are a bit overkill.
+- For learning and practicing, I tried to write as more tests as possible.